 A VIDEO COMPILATION

-We are fortunate to have God gifting one of us to be able to do fairly high end video editing so we put together a compilation of photos, and moving images from camcorder into a 5 minute video presentation about what the couple had been involved in during their time as youth leaders.
-Again, this took a great deal of time to assemble photos and camera footage.
-Do this if you can.
+We also put together a compilation of photos, video and images from into a 5 minute video presentation about what one couple had been involved in during their time as youth leaders.

 If not, get together a load of the photos and get a large bit of paper and stick them on – going through all the photos and the memories associated with them.
 Get young people to help too.